Mbed-TLS/mbedtls/docs/psa-transition.md

 * Parsing a key in a format with metadata without knowing its type ahead of time.
 * Importing a key which you have in the form of a list of numbers, rather than the binary encoding required by `psa_import_key`.
-* Importing a key with less information than what the PSA API needs, for example an ECC public key in compressed format, an RSA private key without the private exponent, or an RSA private key without the CRT parameters.
+* Importing a key with less information than what the PSA API needs, for example an ECC public key in a compressed format, an RSA private key without the private exponent, or an RSA private key without the CRT parameters.
 * Generating an RSA key with $e \ne 65537$.

 #### Importing a PK key by wrapping

 If you have a PK object, you can call `mbedtls_pk_wrap_as_opaque` to create a PSA key object with the same key material.
 (This function is only present in builds with `MBEDTLS_USE_PSA_CRYPTO` enabled.
-It is experimental and [will likely be replaced by a slightly different interface in a future version of Mbed TLS](https://github.com/Mbed-TLS/mbedtls/issues/7760)) This function automatically determines the PSA key type, and lets you specify the usage policy (see “[Public-key cryptography policies](#public-key-cryptography-policies)”).
+It is experimental and [will likely be replaced by a slightly different interface in a future version of Mbed TLS](https://github.com/Mbed-TLS/mbedtls/issues/7760)).
+This function automatically determines the PSA key type and lets you specify the usage policy (see “[Public-key cryptography policies](#public-key-cryptography-policies)”).
 Once you've called this function, you can destroy the PK object.
 This function calls `psa_import_key` internally; call [`psa_destroy_key`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/group/group__key__management/#group__key__management_1ga5f52644312291335682fbc0292c43cd2) to destroy the PSA key object once your application no longer needs it.
 Common scenarios where this flow is useful are:

 * You have working code that's calling `mbedtls_pk_parse_key`, `mbedtls_pk_parse_public_key`, `mbedtls_pk_parse_subpubkey`, `mbedtls_pk_parse_keyfile` or `mbedtls_pk_parse_public_keyfile` to create a PK object.
 * You have working code that's using the `rsa.h` or `ecp.h` API to create a key object, and there is no PSA equivalent.

-You can use this flow to import an RSA key via a `mbedtls_rsa_context` object or an ECC key via a `mbedtls_ecp_keypair` object:
+You can use this flow to import an RSA key via an `mbedtls_rsa_context` object or an ECC key via an `mbedtls_ecp_keypair` object:

 1. Call `mbedtls_pk_init` then `mbedtls_pk_setup` to set up a PK context for the desired key type (`MBEDTLS_PK_RSA` or `MBEDTLS_PK_ECKEY`).
 2. Call `mbedtls_pk_rsa` or `mbedtls_pk_ec` to obtain the underlying low-level context.